Edge-based discretizations on triangulations in $\mathbb{R}^d$, with special attention to four-dimensional space: Conclusion

 \section{Conclusion}

-In this paper, we provide important geometric formulas for node-centered, edge-based space-time methods on triangulations in $\mathbb{R}^4$.
-These formulas allow us to compute two key ingredients of the median-dual tessellation: i) a relationship between the hypervolume of each median-dual region and the directed-hyperarea vectors, (see Theorem~\ref{hypervolume_theorem}); and ii) a relationship between the directed-hyperarea vectors and the facet normals of the associated simplices, (see Theorem~\ref{normal_vector_identity_theorem}).
-These ingredients enable us to create a node-centered, edge-based scheme which (in the interior of the domain) only stores and operates on edge data, in the form of directed-hyperarea vectors.
-More precisely, we can compute the directed-hyperarea vectors for each edge as a pre-processing step, and then calculate the hypervolume of each median-dual region on-the-fly.
-As a result, computing the residual at each interior node is simply a matter of evaluating the appropriate solution and numerical flux functions (and accumulating any source-term contributions), and accessing the corresponding pre-computed directed-hyperarea vectors for each edge.
-Furthermore, Remark~\ref{boundary_remark_03} suggests an explicit method for looping over boundary elements, and enforcing the necessary boundary conditions.
+In this paper, we provide important geometric formulas for node-centered, edge-based methods on triangulations in $\mathbb{R}^d$.
+These formulas allow us to compute two key relationships in the median-dual tessellation: i) a relationship between the hypervolume of each median-dual region and the directed-hyperarea vectors, (see Theorem~\ref{hypervolume_theorem}); and ii) a relationship between the directed-hyperarea vectors and the face normals of the associated simplices, (see Conjecture~\ref{directed_hyperarea_conjecture} and Theorem~\ref{normal_vector_identity_theorem}).
+The latter relationship holds for all cases in which $d \leq 4$.
+Our formulas enable us to create a node-centered, edge-based scheme which only stores and operates on edge data in the form of directed-hyperarea vectors---although some limited face data is required for boundary corrections.
+In particular, we can compute the directed-hyperarea vectors for each edge as a pre-processing step, and then readily calculate the hypervolume of each median-dual region.
+As a result, computing the residual at each interior node is simply a matter of evaluating the appropriate solution and numerical flux functions (and accumulating any forcing-function contributions), and accessing the corresponding pre-computed directed-hyperarea vectors for each edge.
+Our complexity analysis demonstrates that this process has the potential to be computationally inexpensive, relative to classical cell-based methods.
+Finally, we verified that our edge-based method achieves 2nd-order accuracy in both 2D and 3D, and also, for the first time, demonstrated 2nd-order accuracy in 4D.

+Remark~\ref{boundary_remark_03} suggests an explicit method for looping over boundary elements, and enforcing the necessary boundary conditions.
 However, accuracy-preserving boundary flux quadrature formulas still need to be derived for a node-centered edge-based scheme to achieve second-order and third-order accuracy at boundary nodes in 4D.
 In addition, there is still interest in extending the proof of Theorem~\ref{normal_vector_identity_theorem} to $d > 4$, and proving Conjecture~\ref{directed_hyperarea_conjecture}.
-Such endeavors would be of practical use for higher-dimensional problems, for example, those in the field of radiation transport.
+Such endeavors would be of great practical significance for higher-dimensional problems, for example, those in the field of radiation transport.